rileydnorris/taskList/README.md

 # TaskList

+**_One of my first ever projects as I was trying to teach myself programming.
+This is extremely outdated and full of bad code, but I'm keeping it as a nice reminder of where I've come from and a good guide to see my progress as a programmer over time._**

 **Project Details:**
 TaskList is a simple yet powerful todo list app for iPhone & iPad.
 Within a clean interface you can keep track of all your tasks for projects or just general tasks you need to complete.
 Some tools TaskList gives you include:
 - Add projects and project sections to organize different tasks